-That's how I planned to start.
-By now, I'd be making my case -- dropping names like Nagel and Quigley and 70 years' worth of Ibbotson data.
+That's how I planned to start this column today.
+By now, I'd be proving my case -- dropping names like Nagel and Quigley and citing 70 years' worth of Ibbotson data.

-And by ... now!
-My inbox would be full.
-"Your numbers are skewed by abnormal years," you'd be shouting, or "What about survivorship bias?"
+And by ... now! my inbox would be full.
+"Your numbers are skewed by a few abnormal years," you'd be shouting, or "What about survivorship bias?"
 And you'd be right.
-It's the fatal flaw with all historical data: The future is not the past.
+That's the fatal flaw with relying on historical data: The future is not the past.

 So forget the numbers

-Fortunately, you don't need an Excel spreadsheet to tell you that the widely held megacaps of tomorrow are small, unknown companies today.
-But you do need a few clues to find them ahead of the crowd.
-If history is any guide, you're looking for a smallish company (probably less than $2 billion) ...
+Fortunately, you don't need an Excel spreadsheet to prove that tomorrow's megacaps are mostly smaller companies today.
+But if you want to find them ahead of the crowd, you do need a few clues.
+History tells us we're looking for a smallish company (probably less than $2 billion) ...

 - Run by entrepreneurial zealots with ownership stakes.

-- Free of convoluted relationships with investment banks.
+- Free from convoluted relationships with investment banks.

-- Able to grow its sales and cash flow exponentially.
+- Able to rapidly grow sales and cash flow.

-And one more thing: Assuming the stock hasn't hit Wall Street's radar yet, there's a decent chance you'll benefit from pent-up demand when earnings and revenue pick up and the sell-side analysts finally jump on the bandwagon.
+And one more thing: You want a company whose stock hasn't hit Wall Street's radar yet.
+That way, you can benefit from pent-up demand when earnings and revenue pick up and the sell-side analysts finally catch on.

 You never had to check these guys' insider holdings to know they had huge stakes in their businesses.
 And, thankfully, there's another one born every day -- contrary to what the naysayers and America-bashers would have you believe.
-That's the real beauty of the stock market.
-It lets us hitch our wagons to the folks who do the heavy lifting for us.
+That's the beauty of capitalism.

-Which is not to say that finding these guys is easy, but I really think you can do it.
+That's not to say that finding them is easy, but it can be done.
 More than anything, we need to be patient and pick our spots.
-Even better, we can take a cue from Motley Fool co-founder Tom Gardner's Motley Fool Hidden Gems method and specifically seek out companies with market caps of less than $2 billion that offer:
+Even better, we can take a cue from my boss Tom Gardner's Motley Fool Hidden Gems method and seek out companies that have market caps of less than $2 billion that offer:

 - Solid management with big stakes in the companies.